Frequently Asked Questions

 Keylime Toolbox was built to scale and can process any number of queries.
 Keylime Toolbox pulls data directly from the Google Analytics API, which generally avoids any sampling issues.
 Google Search Console provides only top queries, but by aggregating and de-duplicating subfolder data, Keylime Toolbox can provide substantially more detail than is available in Google Search Console directly.
-In addition, since Keylime Toolbox provides data and trends based on query segments rather than individual queries (and estimates total traffic for each segment), the reports provide significant big picture trends and insights.
+In addition, since Keylime Toolbox provides data and trends based on segments rather than individual queries (and estimates total traffic for each segment), the reports provide significant big picture trends and insights.

 Keylime Toolbox - Google Search Console

 How granular is the reporting data?

 Keylime Toolbox imports data from Google Search Console and Google Analytics daily.
 You can choose to view data by day, week, month, or year.

 Keylime Toolbox is based in part of Google Search Console data.
 How is Keylime Toolbox different from logging into Google Search Console directly?